 - Transfer the leftover Candied Lime Peel Syrup from the pan into a small, heat-proof container.
 You will be using it in the watermelon margarita recipe!

-- Use a fork to toss the candied peels, one at a time, with the extra sugar, then move them to the same drying rack, and let them dry for about another half hour.
+- Use a fork to toss the candied peels, one at a time, with the 1/3 cup sugar, then move them to the same drying rack, and let them dry for about another half hour.

-- Once they’re totally dry, you’re ready to store them or use them right away in the watermelon margarita recipe below!
+- Once they’re totally dry, you’re ready to store them or use them right away in the watermelon margarita recipe!

 - Combine the watermelon, lime juice, and lime syrup in your blender or food processor.
-Puree until smooth, then strain into two small glasses.
+Puree until smooth, then strain into 4 rocks glasses.